An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Background and Motivation

 \section{Background and Motivation}

-This section provides an overview of multi-agent large language models followed by an illustrative example of a faulty Alloy specification to motivate the research and help the reader follow the discussions that ensue.
+This section provides an overview of multi-agent LLMs followed by an illustrative example of a faulty Alloy specification to motivate the research and help the reader follow the discussions that ensue.